 - C++ compilers generate code with similar size and RAM requirements to those of C.

 But one small downer remains.
 MISRA C++ is based on classical C++.
 Modern C++ has a lot more to offer for embedded systems.
 Sadly, MISRA C++ can not keep in lockstep with the C++ standardization.
-But from a discussion on online forums, I know that they want to fill the gap.
+But from a online discussion, I know they want to fill the gap.